JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 </div>
 </div>

-To run applications that use `kotlin-stdlib`, JDK 6 is required.
-On JDK 7, 8, or later, you can use extended versions of the Kotlin standard library which contain additional extension functions for APIs added in these JDK versions.
-Instead of `kotlin-stdlib`, use one of the following dependencies:
+The Kotlin standard library `kotlin-stdlib` targets Java 6 and above.
+There are extended versions of the standard library that add support for some of the features of JDK 7 and JDK 8.
+To use these versions, add one of the following dependencies instead of `kotlin-stdlib`:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" mode="groovy" theme="idea" data-lang="groovy">